 Year 2 have certainly had a busy half term filled with fantastic learning.

-Our topic for the first half term is:
+Our topic for the second half term is:

 During the topic we will explore the big question:

-African drumming will be carried through the corridors of Wimborne First School.
-The children will learn all about life in South Africa and even taste a range of South African foods.
-They will immerse themselves in the local life through watching a local dance, listening to traditional stories and playing the drums.
+The sound of African drumming will be carried through the corridors of Wimborne First School!
+The children will be treated to a host of African activities, whilst learning about life in South Africa.
+They will taste a range of South African foods and immerse themselves in local life through watching a local dance, listening to traditional stories and playing the drums.